winoza/password-generator/README.md

 ## Description

-Password Generator is an application writen in HTML, CSS, and Javascript that generates a random password with a click of a button!
+With the increasing threat of identity theft, having secure passwords is more important than ever.
+When handling passwords, it is recommended to create long and complex passwords, use a different password for each account, and change them regularly.
+Password Generator is an application writen in HTML, CSS, and Javascript that generates a secure password with a click of a button!

 ## Usage